-Enterprise Vehicle Leases.
+Leases.
 Beginning in Fiscal Year 2020, the County entered into an agreement to lease County vehicles from Enterprise.
 Each vehicle carries a lease term of 48 months and, at the conclusion of the lease, the vehicle will be returned.
-The leases are classified as capital leases due to the value of the lease relative to the vehicles' fair values at the inception of the lease.
-Title is retained by Enterprise and the leases are secured by the leased vehicles.
-At September 30, 2021, the book value of the leased assets was \$1,607,175, net of accumulated depreciation of \$610,379.
-This amount includes certain additional equipment paid for upfront by the County at the vehicle's beginning of service.
+Title is retained by Enterprise.